The Corporate Tax Planning Law Review: Switzerland

 Outlook and conclusions

 1 Floran Ponce and Jean-Blaise Eckert are partners at Lenz & Staehelin.
-The authors wish to thank Kathryn Kruglak and Nathan Bouvier for their contribution to this chapter.
+The authors wish to thank Kathryn Kruglak for her contribution to this chapter.